-After securing the proper permits (the entire process took five years) the winery was finally finished in 1994 and renamed by son Rene Byck as Paradise Ridge since the property sits on a ridge site with a truly incredible view of the entire Russian River Valley.
+After securing the proper permits, the winery was finally finished in 1994 and renamed by son, Rene Byck, as Paradise Ridge since the property sits on a ridge site with a truly incredible view of the entire Russian River Valley.
 The winery’s first releases came in 1994 as well.

 Map of the area

 Dear Platinum Wine Club Members,